mrspeaker/Omega500/README.md

 ## Entity
 [Ω/entities/Entity.js](https://github.com/mrspeaker/Omega500/blob/master/%CE%A9/entities/Entity.js)

 Players, bad guys, monsters etc should inherit from `Ω.Entity`.
-Entities know how to move inside maps, and can have collision detection with other entities.
+Entities know how to move inside maps, and detect collisions with other entities.

     var player = new Ω.Entity(100, 100, 18, 24); // x, y, w, h

 Has x, y, w, h properties which is used for map/entity collision detection.
 Width and height are optional if you specify them in the class itself (default is w: 32, h: 32).

-There are a couple of conventions for updating collections of entities.
+There are a couple of conventions for updating collections of entities [TODO: build these conventions in to the engine].
 For "ticking", call tick on each object - and inside the object's tick method return `true` if it's still alive, and `false` if it should be removed:

     this.baddies = this.baddies.filter(function (baddie) {
         return baddie.tick();